District-Scale Silver-Gold in Mexico

 While Las Coloradas remains the flagship and near-term value driver, it is also the foundation of a broader district strategy Kingsmen is steadily building around Parral.

-The company’s recent accretive acquisition of the nearby Almoloya project — a gold-silver system with past production and a large historical dataset — adds a second district-scale asset roughly 40 km northwest of Las Coloradas.
+The company’s recent accretive acquisition of the nearby Almoloya project — a drill-ready gold-silver system with past production and a large historical dataset — adds a second district-scale asset roughly 30 km northwest of Las Coloradas.

 And as was the case for Las Coloradas, Almoloya was once fragmented among multiple claim holders until the Kingsmen team methodically stitched those pieces together.